Student Funding

 - Think critically about how social identities are constructed

-– Develop Intercultural competence, which is the ability to communicate with, understand, and work with people of various backgrounds, values, world views, and behaviors
+- Develop intercultural competence, which is the ability to communicate with, understand, and work with people of various backgrounds, values, worldviews, and behaviors

 - Work collaboratively to address the world’s most pressing and enduring challenges

-3. Describe how your academic and extracurricular experiences at Colby have prepared you for this opportunity.
+4. Describe how your academic and extracurricular experiences at Colby have prepared you for this opportunity.
 If pursuing an independent study, highlight relevant coursework—especially methods courses—that have equipped you with the skills or knowledge to succeed.
 (100 words max)

-4. Explain the unique contributions you will bring to this experience and how you hope to further develop, apply, or share what you gain within the Colby community.
+5. Explain the unique contributions you will bring to this experience and how you hope to further develop, apply, or share what you gain within the Colby community.
 (100 words max)

 STAFF/FACULTY REFERENCE